 How to maintain membership through your retirement years

 To remain a CPA Ontario member in good standing, be sure to complete your annual AMD/CPD obligations, even if you are retired, between April 1-June 1 of each year through My Portal.

 If you qualify for an exemption, due to retirement, you will need to submit it annually between April 1-June 1 of each year through My Portal as part of your AMD/CPD application.
 Annually, be sure to carefully review your circumstances, to determine if you meet the criteria below.

 If you are recently retired, update your employment details online at My Portal within 30 days of any change.

-Life members are automatically exempted from dues.
+Life members recognized by CPA Ontario Council are automatically exempted from AMD.